Analysis | A layer cake of misinformation, dishonesty and pro-Russia apologism

 Her attacks on Biden don’t even make sense.

 She rails against Zelensky’s request that America enforce a no-fly zone over Ukraine, warning that doing so “means war.”
 Well, yeah.
-That’s why Biden and most of the rest of the American government opposes the idea!
+That’s why Biden and most of the rest of the American government oppose the idea!
 This is not an argument in support of the idea Biden’s rushing to war.

 Then there’s the claim that Biden “may be barking and waving a stick, but no one is afraid.
 Our enemies know that he lacks both the will and the ability to see through his saber-rattling.”
 She claims that sanctions aren’t doing anything.
 So, which is it?
-Are we marching toward war or are simply making wan threats about intervening?
+Are we marching toward war or are we simply making wan threats about intervening?
 Are we supplying weapons that will help Ukraine fight back or are we only imposing sanctions that aren’t doing anything at all?
 Again, the goal is just to cobble together various BIDEN BAD words and then package them as a national address.
 This is what you get.

 But there is one particular line of argument that deserves dissection.